mikke89/RmlUiDoc/pages/style_guide.md

 ### Sliders

-Range sliders can be instanced through the RML tag <input type="range" ... />{:.tag}.
+Range sliders can be instanced through the RML tag `<input type="range" ... />`{:.tag}.
 Internally, they share most of the same child elements as scrollbars, specifically:

 * `sliderarrowdec`{:.tag}
 * `sliderarrowinc`{:.tag}
 * `slidertrack`{:.tag}
 * `sliderbar`{:.tag}

+These are styled in the same way you style scrollbars.
 In addition, range sliders feature:

-* `sliderprogress`{:.tag} A sub-element of slidertrack which shows how much of the track has been traversed by the slider bar.
+* `sliderprogress`{:.tag}.
+A sub-element of `slidertrack`{:.tag} which is automatically sized to indicate how much of the track has been traversed by the slider bar.

-These are styled in the same way you style scrollbars.
 Note that for input types, the `type`{:.attr} attribute of an `<input>`{:.tag} element is automatically set as a class to ease their specification in a style sheet.
 So the following rule will apply properties to an input's slider track:

 ```css
 input.range slidertrack